banzaicloud/thanos-operator/docs/deployment.md

 # Requirements

 - Thanos operator requires Kubernetes v1.14.x or later.
-- For the [Helm basde installation](#deploy-thanos-operator-with-helm) you need Helm v3.0.2 or later.
+- For the [Helm based installation](#deploy-thanos-operator-with-helm) you need Helm v3.0.2 or later.

 # Deploy Thanos operator with Helm